What is Verification?

-April 15 is the priority deadline for the FAFSA and either the institutional application or the CSS Profile.
+April 15 is the priority deadline for the FAFSA.
 In addition, we must have received all requested verification information by this deadline.
-There may be some leeway if a family is not able to complete the data retrieval process because they owe money and the IRS will not be processing their return until after April 15.
-However, families should make every effort to complete the process as soon as they can.
+Families should make every effort to complete the process as soon as they can.

 Timeline for Application for Non-need-based Loans (unsubsidized Stafford, PLUS)

 If a family knows that the student would not qualify for need-based aid but still wishes to apply for federal loans, they do not need to apply by the priority deadline.
 Instead, we suggest they apply by June.

 Tip: To facilitate processing and eliminate confusion, any documents submitted should include the student's full name and student ID number.